Carpet Beetles vs Bed Bugs

 In addition to dietary differences, bed bugs and carpet beetles look different:

-Bed Bugs or Carpet Beetles?
-A Look at the Differences in New York, New Jersey, and Connecticut
+Bed Bugs or Carpet Beetles in New York, New Jersey, and Connecticut A Look at the Differences?

 Serving Long Island, Manhattan, and Cranford NJ